Monday, 3 December 2018

 095 - Gurudwara Bhai Lalu Ji, Tatlay Aali, Gujranwala

-ِIn my quest for forgotten or "lost" places I reached a small town called Tatlay Aali, district Gujranwala, on July 22, 2018.
+ِIn my quest for forgotten or "lost" places, I reached a small town called Tatlay Aali, district Gujranwala, on July 22, 2018.
 I was looking for a Gurdwara known as Gurdwara Bhai Lalu Ji, in Tatlay Aali.
-But I was told that the gurdwara is in a nearby small locality Dinpur.
+But I was told that the gurdwara is in a nearby small locality, called Dinpur.
 It is a small village and everybody knew about the existence of this gurudwara.
 Anyway, it is such a lofty building that it can be seen from far away, though completely surrounded by houses.
-The gurudwara is located at 31°59'41.48"N; 74° 8'43.41"E
+The gurudwara is located at 31°59'41.48"N, 74° 8'43.41"E

 Mr Iqbal Qaiser in his book "Historical Sikhs Shrines in Pakistan", has given the following description of this gurudwara: